 The amount of energy a system will produce is dependent on a number of factors.
-However, a handy tool called the PVWATTS solar calculator athttps://pvwatts.nrel.gov/can calculate the approximate output of a system in Florida.
+However, a handy tool called the PVWATTS solar calculator (see link below) can calculate the approximate output of a system in Florida.
 Using the PVWATTS calculator, a well-designed and maintained photovoltaic system in Florida could generate approximately 1,500 kilowatt-hours (kWh) per year for each kW installed.
 For example, a 5 kW system could generate approximately 7,500 kWh per year.

-6. Why does KUA charge more for electricity they provide than what they pay for excess customer- owned generation sold to KUA?
+6. Why does KUA charge more for electricity they provide than what they pay for excess customerowned generation sold to KUA?